Friday, April 17, 2020

 Like a stranger in the night and making sure that no traces were left in the house, I made for the car, locked myself in, and did a quick check.
 Flashlight, keys, garage door opener, cracked-open windows for air, and to fill the hunger pain—a Fiber Bar.
 I decided to opt out on the latter in case it did its job before the sun came out.
 The thought of having to run to the bathroom in the dark made my stomach more nervous.
 After a long hard day, it wasn't difficult to doze off as soon as my head hit the lumbar pillow that often traveled with me in the car.

-The house that goes back three generations was under the care of a property management and I didn't want to be found in the premises should he show up with prospect renters.
+The house that goes back three generations was under the care of property management and I didn't want to be found in the premise should he show up with prospect renters.
 It was still early, so I decided there was time to put lotion on after my morning shower.

 I never had the opportunity to meet her, but they called her Grama Van.